deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 ## Installation, Hosting, Runtime

-Kubegaard is currently designed to be installed in your systems (i.e. on premise or on cloud).
+Joseki is currently designed to be installed in your systems (i.e. on premise or on cloud).
 SaaS is currently out of scope.

 The product, at a high level, consists of: